 The ADA is one of America’s most comprehensive pieces of civil rights legislation that prohibits discrimination and guarantees that people with disabilities have the same opportunities as everyone else to participate in the mainstream of American life – to enjoy employment opportunities, to purchase goods and services, and to participate in State and local government programs and services.
 The 2010 Standards set minimum requirements – both scoping and technical – for newly designed and constructed, or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.

-This two hour video course covers the tenth chapter of the 2010 ADA Standards for Accessible Design, Recreation Facilities.
+This video course covers the tenth chapter of the 2010 ADA Standards for Accessible Design, Recreation Facilities.
 The material for this course is presented by simple narration and power point video presentation, including on-site, real world video examples in various accessible buildings used by both the public and private sector.

 After completing this course participants will be able to: